msfuentealba/valenzuela2021/README.md

 # Figure 5E
 human_comparison.R

-The generated figures were edited using Illustrator for better display
+The programatically generated figures were improved using Illustrator